eroc123/obsidian-notes/Error Detection and Recovery.md

 - If there is an error then the OS can provide error diagnostics

-- In an extreme case the OS can shut down the system without loss of data
+- In an extreme case the OS can shut down the system without loss of datan